Skip to main content

 Workbench 4 Directory

-In this directory you will find all the files pertaining to the Workbench IDE.
-Some notable paths from here are:
+This directory contains all the files for the Workbench IDE.
+Some notable paths include:

-• Simulator and Simics- These contain the files for the VxWorks simulator and the Simics simulator.
+• Simulator and Simics/ → Files for the VxWorks simulator and the Simics simulator.

-• startWorkbench.bat- This is a startup script to launch Workbench.
+• startWorkbench.bat → Startup script to launch Workbench.

 vxworks Directory